 - Median hourly wage—$21.00

 - Estimated job openings—114,800

 If you are interested in the law and desire a career that can offer good pay and strong job opportunities, then you may be happy to learn that the legal sector could have some exciting options for you.
 Increased global economic activity, constantly changing legislation, and economic growth are all factors that contribute to a growing demand for legal services across Canada.
 That is good news for those who want to pursue legal careers.
 And individuals interested in law enforcement could find decent job opportunities since a large amount of police officers are expected to retire within the next decade.
 So check out these legal careers that you might want to consider.

 Lawyers—Most people have lawyers on their list of top-paying legal careers.
-In fact, lawyer positions rank as one of the highest-paying jobs in Ontario where the average annual salary is $375,235.1 Although lawyers often enjoy excellent pay and gratifying work, some individuals choose not to enter the field because becoming a lawyer requires several years of schooling along with large financial commitments.
+Although lawyers often enjoy excellent pay and gratifying work, some individuals choose not to enter the field because becoming a lawyer requires several years of schooling along with large financial commitments.
 But what if you could enter the field of law with only a short amount of schooling?
 That is definitely a possibility if you train to become a paralegal or legal assistant.
 It could be a great way to test the waters, and if you absolutely love the work, then you may decide to advance your education to the lawyer level.